-Hearing weird noises when your air conditioner is on?
-There's likely something wrong with your unit.
-If you don’t pay attention to it, it could lead to extensive—and expensive—issues down the road.
+Hearing weird noises when your air conditioner is running?
+There's likely something wrong with your system.
+If you don’t pay attention to it, it could lead to major—and expensive—issues later.
 We're going to help you understand what’s occurring with your air conditioner and what you can do to correct it.

 8 Common Air Conditioning Noises

-- Gurgling - Gurgling generally indicates a problem with your refrigerant line.
-If you can't pinpoint where the noise is emanating from, that's alright.
-A technician can help find out where this noise is occurring.
+- Gurgling - Gurgling generally indicates an issue with your refrigerant line.
+If you can't determine where the noise is emanating from, that's alright.
+A technician can help determine where this noise is occurring.
 You can read more information on our gurgling noises guide.

 - Crackling - Crackling could result from debris in the unit or aging ductwork.
 Debris in the outdoor unit will create a noise outside your house.
 Aging ductwork can produce noise inside your house.
 Browse our crackling noise guide for more information.